Connection Map¶

 Dragging nodes¶

 Drag any node to reposition it.
-While the simulation is running, the layout will adjust around the moved node.
+While the simulation is running, the layout adjusts around the moved node.
 When the simulation is frozen, dragging moves the node freely without affecting others.

 Deep linking¶